ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ### Connections and Related Objects {#objects}

 * Connection: A Connection object represents one or more active transport protocol instances that can send and/or receive Messages between Local and Remote Endpoints.
 It is an abstraction that represents the communication.
 The Connection object holds state pertaining to the underlying transport protocol instances and any ongoing data transfers.
-For example, an active Connection can represent a connection-oriented protocol such as TCP, or can represent a fully-specified 5-tuple for a connectionless protocol such as UDP, where the Connection remains an abstraction at the endpoints.
-It can also represent a pool of transport protocol instances, e.g., a set of TCP and QUIC connections to equivalent endpoints, or a stream of a multi-streaming transport protocol instance.
+For example, an active Connection can represent a connection-oriented protocol such as TCP, or can represent a fully-specified 5-tuple for a connectionless protocol such as UDP, where the Connection remains an abstraction at the Endpoints.
+It can also represent a pool of transport protocol instances, e.g., a set of TCP and QUIC connections to equivalent Endpoints, or a stream of a multi-streaming transport protocol instance.
 Connections can be created from a Preconnection or by a Listener.

 * Preconnection: A Preconnection object is a representation of a Connection that has not yet been established.
 It has state that describes parameters of the Connection: the Local Endpoint Identifier from which that Connection will be established, the Remote Endpoint Identifier ({{preestablishment}}) to which it will connect, and Transport Properties that influence the paths and protocols a Connection will use.
 A Preconnection can be either fully specified (representing a single possible Connection), or it can be partially specified (representing a family of possible Connections).
 The Local Endpoint ({{preestablishment}}) is required for a Preconnection used to `Listen` for incoming Connections, but optional if it is used to `Initiate` a Connection.
 The Remote Endpoint Identifier is required in a Preconnection that used to `Initiate` a Connection, but is optional if it is used to `Listen` for incoming Connections.
 The Local Endpoint Identifier and the Remote Endpoint Identifier are both required if a peer-to-peer `Rendezvous` is to occur based on the Preconnection.